appliedolap/essbase-version-helper/README.md

 	import com.essbase.api.datasource.EssOtlExportOptions;

 Similar care should be taken with `switch` statements.
-You may need/want to 'unroll; the switch into `ifs` that are guarded with a version check from this library.
+You may need/want to "unroll" the switch into `ifs` that are guarded with a version check from this library.

+## License

+Licensed under the Apache Software License version 2.0.